irwinchyi/html/docs/Exercise/Program Design/README.md

 - Slowly adding overload compare to upper body
 - Focus on more joint stability rather than strength

+I injured my Rhomboid somehow, I am talking this week off and next week as deload / rest week.

 ## Warm-up

-The order of exercises is not correct, will change that in the correct order later.
+The order of exercises might not correct, I will change that in the correct order later.

 ### Push day warm up